GiveMeIcedcoffee/C-Calculator/README.md

 # C-Calculator
-this is just a c++ code simple calculator
+# A simple code for a basic calculator without any design